polylang/polylang/readme.txt

 * Better integration in the new Block Editor.
 * Language switcher available as a block.
 * Language options available in the widget block editor.
-* Template parts translatable in the Full Site Editing (FSE).
+* Template parts translatable in the site editor (FSE).
 * Duplicate and/or synchronize content across post translations.
 * Improved compatibilities with other plugins such as [ACF Pro](https://polylang.pro/doc/working-with-acf-pro/).
 * Share the same URL slug for posts or terms across languages.